Moontoast435/Matrix-message-board/README.md

 ## Installation & Usage

-To simply view our app, visit https://evening-retreat-34987.herokuapp.com/
+To simply view our app, visit https://red-pill.onrender.com (Please allow up to 1 minute for Render to start the server up)

 App is deployed completely on heroku, with front-end and back-end.

 To install the app locally, clone this repo.

 On the terminal, run npm i to install the packages required.

+Cd into the server folder, and type npm start.

 On VSCODE or your preferred code editor, open index.html (located inside server folder) with a browser.